 Weekly Cleaning Helps Everyone

 Does this ever happen to you?

 If nobody is watching they stir it with a straw.
-The Service Swirl is what we named it.
+The Service Swirl is what we call that.

 If the Manager is around, they ask you to top it up.
 To add in an extra two-ounces of beer (about 35 cents worth).

 The reason this happens is that the beer is in a dirty glass.
 Not an unsanitized glass, but a dirty glass.
 The pint glass has a film of oil and grease on the inside of the glass which leads to no head retention.

 Stirring it with a straw or adding in free beer does not clean the glass.
 For that you need a special beer glass cleaning kit.

 But first, let’s talk about how the beer glasses get dirty.

 Fingerprints.
 Staff carrying beer glasses with “The Spider Carry” or “The Claw”.
 Fingerprint oil on the inside of the pint glass kills head retention.